nbarnabee/outreachy/README.md

 In order to test the functions, I decided to use the Jest testing framework.
 I installed it and the jsdom test environment, but quickly discovered that it did not play nicely with chart.js or canvas.
 Specifically, Jest would refuse to run until I had defined "Chart."
 Installing chart.js as a dependency and setting `const Chart = require("./chartjs")` in `dashboard.js` would appease Jest, but would cause the page to break if I attempted to render it.

 Similarly, my .js files did not like the use of `module.exports` and would throw console errors during rending.
 I spent some time attempting to solve these problems but eventually decided to create new versions of my .js files that would not contain code pertaining to the charts, but would be otherwise identical to the "live" files.
-I'm sure that there's a better way of doing this, but ultimately concluded that I was wasting too much time and energy trying to discover it.
+I've since read about bundling files using webpack, which seems to be a solution that would solve my problems, but have not.

 ### Installation